Generalizing Dodgson's method: a "double-crossing" approach to computing determinants: Why does the ``double-crossing'' method work?

 Dodgson's method would have us compute $N_{1,2}^{\left(2\right)}$ by choosing for Jacobi's Theorem whence but $\det M^{*}=N_{2,3}=0$.

-The double-crossing method allows us to choose instead Since $N_{1,3}=1$ we have See Figure~\ref{fig:Diagram-for-workaround}.\closer \end{example} We conclude by showing how Jacobi's Theorem likewise justifies the ``double-crossing'' method in Example~\ref{exa: fix, intermediate 0 (5x5)}. \begin{example} Recall from Example~\ref{exa: fix, intermediate 0 (5x5)} When computing $A^{\left(1\right)}$, Dodgson's method wants us to cross out the middle three rows and the middle three columns of $A$, obtaining the minor whose complementary minor is Unfortunately, the determinant of this latter matrix is zero, which corresponds to the zero in the interior of
+The double-crossing method allows us to choose instead We have $i_1=2$, $j_1=1$, and $i_2=j_2=3$ (these values are relative to $\mathcal A$, not $N$).
+Since $N_{1,3}=1$ we have See Figure~\ref{fig:Diagram-for-workaround}.\closer \end{example} We conclude by showing how Jacobi's Theorem likewise justifies the ``double-crossing'' method in Example~\ref{exa: fix, intermediate 0 (5x5)}. \begin{example} Recall from Example~\ref{exa: fix, intermediate 0 (5x5)} When computing $A^{\left(1\right)}$, Dodgson's method wants us to cross out the middle three rows and the middle three columns of $A$, obtaining the minor whose complementary minor is Unfortunately, the determinant of this latter matrix is zero, which corresponds to the zero in the interior of